RippeR37/GLUL/README.md

 ## Contributions
 Feel free to fork library (leaving details about author) and work on it with me.
 Issue list should be up to date on what is to do and what is to fix.
-If you'd like to see new features or functionality please contact me or add new issue and i'll do my best.
+If you'd like to see new features or functionality please contact me or add new issue and i'll do my best to add them.